gvwilson/thirdbit/_posts/2016/2016-03-31-throttling.md

 </p>
 <blockquote>
   <p>
-    ...a few voices...are so loud and frequent that this mailing list feels like a soapbox far more often than a discussion forum.
+    …a few voices…are so loud and frequent that this mailing list feels like a soapbox far more often than a discussion forum.
   </p>
   <p>
-    ...
+    …
   </p>
   <p>
     Consider the following: I'm a new librarian about to hit my 3rd work-anniversary.